MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/manage-solution.md

 # Manage solutions by adding SLAs

-After you have created solutions, you can add SLAs and import, export, or upgrade the solutions to suit your organizational requirements.
+After you have created solutions, you can add SLAs and import, export, or upgrade a solutions to suit your organizational requirements.

 ## Prerequisites

 You must have SLAs with associated SLA KPI Instances and SLA Items.

 ## Manage solutions by adding SLAs in Unified Interface

+This section provides a step-by-step guide on how to create, export, import, and upgrade a solution in Unified Interface.

 ### Create